 Benefits for hearing aids, including fitting, testing and molds, are limited to \$1,000 per hearing impaired ear for any consecutive 36-month period.
-Eligible minors age 18 and under will not be subject to the \$1,000 Benefit limit for hearing aids effective September 1, 2018.
-Eligible minors age 18 and under may also receive coverage for one cochlear implant per ear with internal replacement as Medically Necessary.
+Eligible Participants 18 years of age and younger are not subject to the \$1,000 Benefit limit for hearing aids.
+Eligible Participants 18 years of age and younger may also receive coverage for one cochlear implant per ear with internal replacement as Medically Necessary.
 Hearing aid batteries are not included in the hearing aid Benefit limit.
 Hearing aid batteries are covered at 100% up to maximum of \$1 per battery.
 You must submit a receipt with a completed claim form located under the Publications and Forms section at www.healthselectoftexas.com.

-Benefits do not include dispensing fees, except for those Participants age 18 and younger, or repairs to a hearing aid, even if the hearing aid purchase was a Covered Health Service under the Plan.
+Benefits do not include dispensing fees, except for those Participants 18 years of age and younger, or repairs to a hearing aid, even if the hearing aid purchase was a Covered Health Service under the Plan.